Costinteo/DeliverySystem-PAO/README.md

 I also don't use the drivers for anything so far and I don't have a user data base with proper login / register.
 Probably will do it for Stage 3.
 I think I might leave drivers as an extra, although at first I thought they could be assigned to orders.
 I mean, they still can, but I might have to refactor some code, and that wasn't part of the task in stage 2, so it's fine.

 I hope reading from csv files and writing to a log is enough for this stage.
 I also could _write_ classes to csv files, but I don't see the need to in my project.
 There could be a use for adding new products I guess, but would be weird to add products in the menu as a _user_.
 The menu is for the _user_.

+Ah and I've created a class called Pair because the version of Java I used to run it doesn't have Pair.
+It's in the `utility` package.